-Among the patients responding to our survey, 28% had not yet been treated for hepatitis C with the most common reasons being fear of the side effects associated with current treatment options and the inability to pay the costs of treatment.
+Among the patients responding to our previous surveys, 28% had not yet been treated for hepatitis C with the most common reasons being fear of the side effects associated with current treatment options and the inability to pay the costs of treatment.
 35% had undergone previous treatment but were not able to achieve and maintain a sustained viral response (SVR).
-Both patients who had undergone therapy and those who had not were asked to rank the following factors with regard to a new treatment in order of importance to them:
+Both patients who had undergone therapy and those who had not were asked to rank the following factors with regard to a new treatment in order of importance to them: Ease of use; Interferon-free; Affordability; Possible drug interactions; Cure rate; Side effects; Length of treatment.
+The three factors ranked as the top three most important were cure rate, affordability and interferon-free.

-- Ease of use

-- Interferon-free

-- Affordability

-- · Possible drug interactions

-- Cure rate

-- Side effects

-- Length of treatment

-The three factors ranked as the top three most important were cure rate, affordability and interferonfree.